Embraer breakup complications are delaying its deal with Boeing: sources

 The two planemakers announced last month that they were in talks to set up a new company focused on commercial aviation, excluding Embraer’s defense division and possibly its business jet unit.

-The companies have won the support of Brazil’s government for such a deal, but the maneuver has created other headaches, according to the sources, who spoke anonymously due to the sensitivity of talks.
+The companies have won the support of Brazil’s government for such a deal, but the maneuver has created other headaches, according to the sources, who spoke to Reuters anonymously due to the sensitivity of talks.

 Negotiators are picking through the details of long-term service contracts between the companies and working on how to distribute Embraer’s thousands of engineers, many of whom have migrated between military and civilian projects during their careers.